Expressions

 a[i:j:s]

 It is generally a bad idea for s to be non-constant.
-Slicing of multiple dimensions can be done by separating with commas, and may be intermixed freely with indexing.
+Slicing of

-In the general case, the size of the array produced by a slice is unknown (see Size types).
-In a few cases, the size is known statically:
+In the general case, the size of the array produced by a slice is unknown (see Size Types).
+In a few cases the size is known statically:

 a[0:n]has sizena[:n]has sizena[0:n:1]has sizena[:n:1]has sizen